VisualComputing2023-1/Showcase/content/docs/procedural-texturing.md

 ## **Future work:**

 In the realm of WebGL shaders, there is exciting potential for future work and advancements.
 One area of focus could be on enhancing shader performance through optimization techniques, allowing for even more complex and realistic visual effects in real-time applications.
 Additionally, exploring new shader languages or extending existing ones could enable developers to express more advanced algorithms and techniques.
 Another avenue of exploration involves leveraging machine learning and artificial intelligence to generate and manipulate shaders automatically, opening up possibilities for procedural content generation and adaptive rendering.
-Moreover, integrating ray tracing capabilities into WebGL shaders could bring more accurate lighting and reflections to web-based graphics.
 The future of WebGL shaders holds immense potential for pushing the boundaries of web-based visual experiences.